Learn how you can set and use Bonita Search Keys to easily search for business values defined on your processes

-For example, in a process handling insurance claims, you could define the claim number that is automatically assigned from a database to be a search key, so that you can search in Bonita Portal and find the case associated with a given claim.
+For example, in a process handling insurance claims, you could define the claim number that is automatically assigned from a database to be a search key, so that you can search in the Bonita Runtime and find the case associated with a given claim.
 The value of this search key would be fixed for the entire lifetime of a case.
 You could also define a claimState search key that is updated at certain milestones while the claim is being handled, and could be used to find all your cases that are in a given state.

 You can define a search key using any valid expression in the expression editor (constant, script, parameter, or variable).
 In most cases, a search key is a variable, either visible to users (like the claim number) or not.
 It can be initialized from a form field (typically on the initialization form), from the business data repository, or from an external database, or it can be assigned a default value in the definition.
 The value is initialized when the case is created.